Truck vs. auto accidents are considered more dangerous than the typical car crash due to the truck’s incredible weight and size.

 Improper Loading of Cargo

-If a truck was not designed well and bad parts were installed just like failing tires and breaks, the chances for truck accidents increases.
+If a truck was not designed well and bad parts were installed like poor quality or failing tires and subpar brakes, the chances for truck accidents increases.
 The manufacturers and the designers might also be held liable for the resulting damages.

 Improper or Inadequate Training